 Kookoo Sibzamini is a popular, common, and delicious food usually served for dinner.
 It can be a great dish for your picnics as well.
 In Iranian gastronomy, Kookoo refers to any dish with eggs as the basic ingredient.
-And “sibzaminin” is the Persian equivalent for “potato”.
+And “sibzamini” is the Persian equivalent of “potato”.

 Ingredients of Kookoo Sibzamini:

 - 1 medium onion, grated and the juice squeezed out

 - 2 garlic cloves, minced (optional)